typeetfunc/distsysbook/input/5_eventual.md

 ## CRDTs: Convergent replicated data types

-It is likely not possible to write a merge procedure that works for all data types.
-In Dynamo, a value is a binary blob, so the best that can be done is to expose it and ask the application to handle each conflict.
 CRDTs (convergent replicated datatypes) exploit knowledge regarding the commutativity and associativity of specific operations on specific datatypes.

 In order for a set of operations to converge on the same value in an environment where replicas only communicate occasionally, the operations need to be order-independent and insensitive to (message) duplication/redelivery.
 Thus, their operations need to be: